dillonforrest/startup/_posts/2014-12-01-month-1-november-2014-wrapup.md

 title: "Month 1: November 2014 wrapup"
 ---

-This month was a humbling month for me.
+This month was humbling.
 I was hoping to find a product idea for which people would pay money.
 However, I ultimately failed to do so.

 # Completed